sethfischer/sphinxcontrib-cadquery/docs/examples/svg.rst

 ============
-cadquery:vtk
+cadquery:svg
 ============

-Examples of the :rst:dir:`cadquery:vtk` directive.
+Examples of the :rst:dir:`cadquery:svg` directive.

 .. include:: ../includes/status-pre-alpha.rst

-:rst:dir:`cadquery:vtk` is based on the docutils "figure" directive having similar features and syntax:
+:rst:dir:`cadquery:svg` is based on the docutils "figure" directive having similar features and syntax:

-* The model may be captioned.
+* The image may be captioned.
 * Notes may be added below the code block.
-* Models may be referenced by name: :ref:`color example <example-vtk-color-option>`.
+* Images may be referenced by name: :ref:`include from file example <example-svg-include-from-file>`.

-The model source code is defined in either a :rst:dir:`sphinx-master:code-block` or :rst:dir:`sphinx-master:literalinclude`, meaning:
+The image source code is defined in either a :rst:dir:`sphinx-master:code-block` or :rst:dir:`sphinx-master:literalinclude`, meaning:

 * All options for :rst:dir:`sphinx-master:code-block` or :rst:dir:`sphinx-master:literalinclude`
   may be used such as :rst:dir:`sphinx-master:code-block:linenos` and :rst:dir:`sphinx-master:code-block:emphasize-lines`.
-* Model source code blocks may be referenced by name: :ref:`CadQuery source code for a rectangular plate <example-vtk-rectangular-plate-code>`.
+* Image source code blocks may be referenced by name: :ref:`CadQuery source code for a rectangular plate <example-svg-rectangular-plate-code>`.

 .. include:: ../includes/tip-view-source.rst